 |U.S./International Retail Stores and Distribution Centers||– Walmart Supercenters |

 – Walmart Neighborhood Market

 – 600 locations in the U.S. and Puerto Rico

 – Proprietary e-commerce fulfillment centers

 Walmart’s Financial Profile

 Walmart has consistently reported strong financials for a half century.
 And after each stock split, when the share price was halved, the price has climbed back up, in effect, doubling investors’ money or more.
 That said, e-commerce has taken a bite out of Walmart’s earnings, and when the company was struggling to come up with an answer, its stock fell in 2015 from $90.02 in January to $57.87 in November.
 Still, the stock is considered a dividend aristocrat and retains its blue-chip status.
 What’s more, some analysts think that Walmart, with its gigantic footprint, may be able to beat Amazon at its own game of free, same-day delivery.
-It recently announced it would lower shipping costs by using its many stores as distribution centers.
+In 2019, it announced it would lower shipping costs by using its many stores as distribution centers.

 It can be hard to visualize what the long-term returns of a stock can be.
 But according to a study from Howmuch.net, if you had invested $1,000 in Walmart stock in 2007, it would’ve been worth roughly $1,931 a decade later.
 The study goes on to illustrate that this beats out the likes of Coca-Cola and Pfizer.